Edmund Berry Godfrey: Popular culture

 Godfrey was played by the actor David Bradley in the TV mini-series Charles II: The Power and the Passion.

-British author Mark Francis has published a series of five novels concerning fictional accounts of Godfrey's earlier life.
-The books are entitled Edmund Godfrey & The Fanatiques' Creed, The Terror of Terrors, The Monkey Duchess, The Devil's Trumpet and A Plague of Shadows.

 Godfrey is a conspicuous character in Alison Macleod's 1976 historical novel The Portingale, a biography of Queen Catherine of Braganza.
 He is depicted as a very honest magistrate, who is reluctant to take part in any persecution, regularly warning both Catholics and Dissenters who are about to be arrested.
 In a (fictional) scene, Godfrey is depicted as meeting secretly with King Charles II, his brother James and Queen Catherine, and suggesting that they arrest Titus Oates; the King later regrets not having taken this advice.
 The book does not take a clear stand regarding the circumstances of Godfrey's death.

 Godfrey's murder plays a key role in Kate Braithwaite's 2018 novel, The Road to Newgate, where an investigation into Godfrey's death is pivotal in attempts to prove Titus Oates' claims of a Popish Plot are baseless.

-Colin Haydn Evans' radio play - "A Walk Across the Green" broadcast on BBC Radio 4 (7 April 1990) depicts Godfrey's murder as the work of Protestant conspirators headed by the republican-leaning Earl of Shaftesbury, to foment further anti-Catholic hysteria.
+Colin Haydn Evans' radio play, "A Walk Across the Green" broadcast on BBC Radio 4 (7 April 1990) depicts Godfrey's murder as the work of Protestant conspirators headed by the republican-leaning Earl of Shaftesbury, to foment further anti-Catholic hysteria.
 The story is narrated by the mysterious (fictional) character, Thomas Wells, an agent provocateur employed by Shaftesbury.

+In the prologue for the 1999 film Magnolia, the 'Greenberry Hill' incident is re-enacted, with Godfrey being portrayed by actor Pat Healy.
+The character's name was altered to "Sir Edmund William Godfrey".